Chart Color Schemes

 Fisher's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions is low among the general population but higher among older, at-risk cohorts compared to national averages.
-Private health cover is exceptionally high, with approximately 60% of the total population (1,988 people) having it, compared to 62.4% in Australian Capital Territory.
-The most common medical conditions are arthritis and mental health issues, affecting 9.0 and 8.5% of residents respectively.
-67.5% of residents report being completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-Health outcomes among the working-age population are typical.
-The area has 19.0% of residents aged 65 and over (631 people), higher than the 14.1% in Australian Capital Territory.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.0% and 8.5% of residents, respectively, while 67.5% declared themselves as completely clear of medical ailments compared to 70.2% across the Australian Capital Territory.
+Health outcomes among the working-age population are broadly typical.
+The area has 19.5% of residents aged 65 and over (648 people), which is higher than the 14.3% in the Australian Capital Territory.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health